cgarroca/Hertie-Thesis/README.md

 ### Analyzing Political Promises: A Topic Modeling Approach to the Manifestos of Costa Rica's 2024 Local Government Elections as a Tool for Tranparency

-Master Of Data Science for Public Policy
+Master Of Data Science for Public Policy \n
 Hertie School
 Berlin, Germany
 Carmen Garro